NSights Blog

 Left: Along the banks of the Kunene River looking into Angola from Namibia.
 Right: The fog receding from the mainland back towards the w88 as the day warms up.

-Standing with Land Cruiser
+Standing with w88

 Jon and our trusty w88 in the remote Marienfluss Valley.